github/developer.github.com/content/changes/2014-11-10-organization-admin-api-preview.md

     application/vnd.github.moondragon-preview+json

-We expect the preview period to last 7-14 days.
-At the end of the preview period, these additions will become official components of GitHub API v3.
+We expect the preview period to last 7 days.
+That means, on **November 16th**, these additions will become official components of GitHub API v3.

 If you have any questions or feedback, please [get in touch with us][contact]!